skacem/skacem.github.io/_posts/notes/2021-06-15-Common-Metrics-Derived-From-CM.md

 - **Weighted**: Calculate metric for each class, then take weighted mean by class frequency.
 Better for imbalanced datasets.
 - **Micro**: Calculate metric globally by counting total TP, FP, FN across all classes.
 For multi-class, micro-averaged precision, recall, and F1 are all equal to accuracy.

+The choice matters a lot with imbalanced classes.
+Macro average treats all classes equally (so rare classes have equal weight to common ones).
+Weighted average accounts for how common each class is.
+Pick based on your priorities—do you care more about getting rare classes right, or overall performance?

 ```python
 # Per-class metrics (no averaging)
 prec_per_class = precision_score(y_test, y_pred, average=None)